viktorteren/Seto/README.md

 **--INFO**: base info related to the time for the generation of the regions are shown, the same for N. of transitions, states, regions etc.

-Independently by the used flags, after each execution the stats.csv file is updated.

 ## b) TS to Synchronized SMs flow

 ```Bash